Ardvb/Pands-Iris-Project-2019/README.md

 ![image](https://user-images.githubusercontent.com/47186083/56309456-84c85200-6141-11e9-8782-4e006e7b7fa5.png)
 ![image](https://user-images.githubusercontent.com/47186083/56309473-8abe3300-6141-11e9-84b8-4b35191ff71f.png)

 As we can see, the setosa is clearly smaller than the other two species (except for the sepal width), and virginica is the largest for 3 out of 4 features (sepal length, petal length and petal width).
-However, the difference between virginica and versicolor is not as pronounced as the difference between setosa and the other 2 species.
+The best way to try and distinguish the virginica from the versicolor, is by looking at petal length and petal width, which are larger.
+However, there is still some overlap and the difference is not as pronounced as that between between setosa and the other 2 species.

 ## Possible correlations